Severely mentally impaired people

 Their condition must be confirmed by a doctor.
 We will ask for permission to write to the doctor for confirmation.
 The discount will start from the date they receive a benefit and following confirmation from their GP or other medical professional.

-If they are entitled to a benefit but don’t currently receive it, you will need a letter from the Department of Works and Pensions (DWP) to confirm this.
+They will need a letter from the Department of Works and Pensions (DWP) to confirm the receipt of benefit.